-For full cost participants, the maximum reimbursement for each of the two types of activities described above (see sections 2.1-2.3) will be:
+For full cost participants (FCF), the maximum reimbursement for each of the two types of activities described above (see sections 2.1 and 2.2) will be:

-- 100% for co-ordination activities;

-- 100% for training activities (excluding the salary costs of those being trained);

-- 100% for consortium management activities.
+- 100% for specific support activities; - 100% for consortium management activities.

 Additional cost participants will be supported at up to 100% of additional costs for all components of the project (with the exception of project management, for which recurring costs may be charged as mentioned below).